 Reducing your financial clutter is one step in the process of gaining control over your personal finances and becoming more organized.
-What’s more, it also provides a way to review and ensure you are taking adequate measures for information security.
+“What’s more, it also provides a way to review and ensure you are taking adequate measures for information security,” says Cory Wokasch, one of MPPL’s financial advisors based out of our Duluth, MN office.
+“I often review a series of steps with clients that they can undertake so that they don’t feel overwhelmed with the process of getting financially organized.”

 #1: Decide what to keep

-There are some items we encourage you to keep forever.
-To reduce the financial clutter, you may want to keep these items in a safe-deposit box and also take pictures of the hard copies with a smartphone.
+“There are some items we encourage everyone to keep forever,” says Wokasch.
+“To reduce the financial clutter, you may want to keep these items in a safe-deposit box and also store digital copies in an encrypted device.”
 See our discussion below for storage of electronic files.

 - Birth/death certificates